impleum/BreezeProject/Breeze.BreezeServer/readme.md

 ##### Linux

-On linux we currently recommend you install and run stratisd v2.0.0.3.
+On linux we currently recommend you install and run impleumd v1.1.0.17.

-###### Step 1: Create a user for running stratisd (optional)
+###### Step 1: Create a user for running impleumd (optional)
-This step is optional, but for better security and resource separation we suggest you create a separate user just for running stratisd.
+This step is optional, but for better security and resource separation we suggest you create a separate user just for running impleumd.
 We will also use the ~/bin directory to keep locally installed files (others might want to use /usr/local/bin instead).
 We will download source code files to the ~/src directory.
 (Example here is for linux and was tested on Ubuntu).

 Enter the following at your terminal:
 ```
-sudo adduser stratis --disabled-password
+sudo adduser impleum --disabled-password
 sudo apt-get install git
-sudo su - stratis
+sudo su - impleum
 mkdir ~/bin ~/src
 echo $PATH
 ```
-If you don't see /home/stratis/bin in the output, you should add this line to your .bashrc, .profile, or .bash_profile, then logout and relogin:
+If you don't see /home/impleum/bin in the output, you should add this line to your .bashrc, .profile, or .bash_profile, then logout and relogin:
 ```
 PATH=$HOME/bin:$PATH
 ```

-Leave the stratis user at your shell:
+Leave the impleum user at your shell:
 ```
 exit
 ```

-###### Step 2: Download StratisD
+###### Step 2: Download ImpleumD

 Here are some pointers for ubuntu:
 ```
 sudo apt-get install libminiupnpc-dev libdb++-dev libdb-dev libcrypto++-dev libqrencode-dev libboost-all-dev build-essential libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libssl-dev libdb++-dev libssl-dev ufw git                                                                                                        sudo add-apt-repository -y ppa:bitcoin/bitcoin
 sudo apt-get update
 sudo apt-get install -y libdb4.8-dev libdb4.8++-dev
-sudo su - stratis
+sudo su - impleum
-cd ~/src && git clone https://github.com/stratisproject/stratisX.git
+cd ~/src && git clone https://github.com/impleum/ImpleumQt.git
-cd stratis/src
+cd impleum/src
-make -f makefile.unix # This will error if you don't have all dependencies listed in StratisX/doc/build-unix.txt
+make -f makefile.unix # This will error if you don't have all dependencies listed in ImpleumQt/doc/build-unix.txt
-cp -a stratisd ~/bin
+cp -a impleumd ~/bin
 ```

 ###### Step 3: Configure & run StratisD on testnet

-Create/edit your stratis.conf:
+Create/edit your impleum.conf:
 ```
-mkdir ~/.stratis
+mkdir ~/.impleum
-$EDITOR ~/.stratis/stratis.conf
+$EDITOR ~/.impleum/impleum.conf
 ```
-Write this in stratis.conf:
+Write this in impleum.conf:
 ```
-# ~/.stratis/stratis.conf
+# ~/.impleum/impleum.conf

 # Run on the test network instead of the real bitcoin network.
 testnet=1